txangel/Champion-Feats/README.md

 Champion Spell Penetration - adds half your caster level to the spell penetration stat of your spells.
 If you also take the basic Spell Penetration feat, this increases to a full caster level bonus.

 You can adjust whether these should be considered normal feats or Mythic feats if you want to make it a bit harder for you in a playthrough you're using this mod in.

+All Champion feat bonuses can be modified, to not only change the bonus provided but also how many level steps are required per bonus increase i.e. +1 every two levels or +5 every level.

 **How to install**